 - Tap DRPG-01 in the list to highlight its location in Imaginary National Park.
 A panel opens with details about the site.
 You can read a description of the site, see when the site was discovered, and access more information about the site in the form of attachments.

 What you see in the Details panel below is dictated by how the map was created.
-You can create maps with custom pop-ups using formatting that is visible in Explorer for ArcGIS.
+You can create maps with custom pop-ups using formatting that is visible in ArcGIS Explorer.

 To assess the site from your office, you’ll need some additional information.
 What did the petroglyph originally look like?
 When did the vandalism occur, and what was used to deface the site?